NewYorkCityCouncil/SOC_HealthyNYC_2022/README.md

 ***

 ### Folder Structure
-Sub folder for each issue area.
-Within each subfolder, we have code, data and visual subdirectories, and readme.
+This repo contains a folder for each issue area the data team has made a visual for the speech.
+Within each folder, there is a  code, data and visual subfolder, and readme.

 ## Data Visuals